Welcome Back!

 Scholarship applications for Jersey Shore High School students only.
 Applications are now posted in Information and Forms

-The Foundation assists in AP Exam fees for all students taking two or more AP e
+The Foundation assists in AP Exam fees for all students taking AP exams.

 We offer a variety of programs.
 Click for information about teacher mini-grants.
 We have options that cater to every student's interests.